I was not raised to be a racist, . . .

 I refused to hold her hand.

-As she was standing at my left side I remember very well, her timidly reaching out her right hand toward me.
+As she was standing at my left side I remember very well how she timidly reached out her right hand toward me.
 I remember very well, me standing there pretending that I didn't see her.
 I remember very well the several dozen students in this large circle of kids, all holding hands, and the circle being broken only between me and the little black girl.

 I have no memory of how I felt immediately after that experience.
 I just remember having the experience.